GUIDELINES FOR SECTION 405d FUNDING PROPOSALS

 - Training-related travel

-- Educational materials with impaired driving prevention information
+- Educational materials with an impaired driving related message

 - In-car video cameras